TXT FOR FAST REPLY +61 408 827 874

 Resilience isn’t just about hardening up.
 True resilience is knowing when to lower the wall and let people back in.
 Change may force you to build defences, but growth requires you to take them down.

-Be Informed Not Demoralised - Insights From a Motivational Speaker
+The 3 Lies We Live By - Insights From a Motivational Speaker